 Hi there gang, it’s been a bit since I posted here.
-But I figured I’d share some things i learned from this last Zoom call that I had yesterday.
+But I figured I’d share some things I learned from this last Zoom call that I had yesterday.
 The topic of the call was what I’m calling Mental Blindness.
 It’s a metaphor for how much confidence we have in an ability that we may, or may not, see in ourselves.
 It’s a bit more complex than that, but that’s for future Zoom calls.
 Overall, the call went well.
 A few friends showed up, better turnout than last time by double.
 Here is a list of a few things.
 I figured I’d be transparent because maybe you all can learn a thing or two.

-- Have a better agenda, i tend to be really lax about things like that
+- Have a better agenda, I tend to be really lax about things like that

-- stick to a time schedule, again, I am pretty relaxed about that, too.
+- Stick to a time schedule, again, I am pretty relaxed about that, too.

 Have a formal structure, aka, an agenda.
 Anyone see a pattern here?
 On that note, I’ll just say that one of the participants who didn’t know me actually left the meeting because she thought it would be more of a formal presentation.
 While I did indeed feel slighted, at first, by this, I realized that it was a fair point.
-I’ve never done screen sharing via Zoom and have yet to really develop a powerpoint style presentation on these topics.
+I’ve never done screen sharing via Zoom and have yet to really develop a PowerPoint style presentation on these topics.
 So that combination could definitely be seen as a deterrent.
 Back to the bulleted list, now

-- Group coaching is ok.
+Group coaching is ok.
 I’ve done group coaching only in the context of the classes I took at the Coaches Training Institute (CTI)

 If people know that I am going to coach them around this concept and others are listening, then they know not to share too much.
 That said, confidentiality is a must, see the next point.

 - Design the alliance, a CTI term for, set up an agenda and ground rules for coaching, no matter how much people may know about CTI or coaching in general.